-What Camera Should a Beginner Buy? – Tiny Tips 21
+What dSLR Camera Should a Beginner Buy? – Tiny Tips 21

 It’s true!
-You’d be hard pressed to find a digital camera that is a ‘bad’ buy.
+You’d be hard pressed to find current dSLR camera that is a ‘bad’ buy.
 There are good imaging sensors everywhere!
 On phones, on micro four-thirds cameras, on APS-C format dSLR and Mirrorless Cameras, and on 35mm Full-Frame dSLR and Mirrorless cameras.
 You just can’t go wrong.
 So here’s my advice to you.

 - Decide how much money you want to spend on your camera gear at this point in time.

 - Pick a brand that you like: Nikon, Canon, Sony, Panasonic, Olympus – they’re all pretty darn good, and they’re all supported by major software players like Adobe, Capture One, etc.

 - Don’t worry about the number of Megapixels the camera offers.
 Anything over 12 Megapixels has long been sufficient, and today everything, including your cell phone’s front facing camera offers image files that are over 8 Megapixels, and often go as high as 16 Megapixels.

 - Look at the range of lenses that the brand (or third party lens makers) offers.
 This is probably the most important part of the purchase, because you’re going to want to expand your collection of lenses possible even before you outgrow your camera body.
 Believe me on this.
 Canon, and Nikon probably have the best lens collections available.